What Is The Minimalist Pomodoro Technique and Why It Works The Best

 I know what you are thinking.
 Lunch like a break?
 Five minutes or more breaks in between tasks?
 Yeah, I don’t believe in Hustle Porn or working yourself to death.
 It does not work anyway.
 It just leads to resentment, burnout, and bad personal relationships.

-Also, working on a different task changes your focus and resources used on the previous task.
+Also, working on a different task changes your focus and the resources used on the previous task.
 This will energize you as you will begin using rested resources on the new task.

 I can keep that pace up all day long.